"False"

 A reference to personal communication should include as much information as possible: Name, profession/position, (year), details of personal communication, and date (day and month).

 Personal communication is sometimes not included in the reference list as the sources are usually untraceable.
-In those cases, information about personal communication is provided only in the footnotes.
+In those cases, provide information about personal communication only in the footnotes.
 Check with your teacher/supervisor if you are uncertain.

 Examples